The $W(E_6)$-invariant birational geometry of the moduli space of marked cubic surfaces: Naruki's compactification

 \end{proposition}

 \begin{proof} This all follows from Naruki's explicit construction of $\oY$ \cite{narukiCrossRatioVariety1982}, also described in greater detail in \cite{sekiguchiCrossRatioVarieties1994, vangeemenLinearSystemNaruki2002, colomboChowGroupModuli2004, hackingStablePairTropical2009}.
 The only part not explained in detail in \textit{loc. cit.} is the intersections with the Eckardt divisors which give the Keel-Vermeire divisors on $\oM_{0,6}$.
 For this, it suffices to consider one particular example.
 Suppose $D$ is the $A_1$ divisor obtained by blowing up 6 points on a conic.
-Then the three lines $\ell_{ij}$, $\ell_{kl}$, $\ell_{mn}$ intersect in a point precisely when the genus $0$ curve given by the 6 points on the conic lies in the pullback of the hyperelliptic locus of $\coM_3$.
+Then the three lines $\ell_{ij}$, $\ell_{kl}$, $\ell_{mn}$ intersect in a point precisely when the marked genus $0$ curve given by the conic through the 6 points lies in the pullback of the hyperelliptic locus of $\coM_3$.
 Thus the intersection with the Eckardt divisor given by $\{\ell_{ij},\ell_{kl},\ell_{mn}\}$ is the Keel-Vermeire divisor of type $(ij)(kl)(mn)$. \end{proof}